gravity-ui/webpack-i18n-assets-plugin/README.md

 ### Gravity i18n

 Functions for handling localization function calls from the library [`@gravity-ui/i18n`](https://github.com/gravity-ui/i18n).

+The ready to use functions are located [`here`](./src/frameworks/gravity-i18n.ts).

+An example of the code that functions will work with:

 ```typescript
 // The importResolver only considers the default import at the path ui/utils/i18n.